Cinema of moral anxiety: Style

-The style of the film may be demonstrated by one of the closing scenes of the film Camera Buff by Krzysztof Kieślowski: a single-take panogamic shot from nice facades of a row of houses to an alleyway, to dilapidated rear sides of the houses.
+The style of the film may be demonstrated by one of the closing scenes of the film Camera Buff by Krzysztof Kieślowski: a single-take panoramic shot from nice facades of a row of houses to an alleyway, to dilapidated rear sides of the houses.
 Films of this kind did not have much drama, political machinations, or corruption.
 The problems of the regime were often exposed by showing stagnant lives of average people, with their struggles to earn the means for living in minimal comfort.
 In these films personal interests conflict with the stifling social and political environment.